 The setup described above generates over 60 different models to be trained to predict 12 signature types and six performance measures to evaluate them.
 Making sense of their results requires a systematic approach that summarises them and provides explicit tests for the questions we are trying to answer.
 We achieve this goal by fitting linear regressions that explain performance scores for each model as a function of the characteristics of the setup evaluated.
 Specifically, we estimate the following two equations.
 First, for global metrics, we run:

-Per fr = α + ∑ δm Mr + ∑ γa Ar + β1Chip Sizer + β2Wr + ϵr (2)

-m a
+Perfr=α+mδmMr+aγaAr+β1Chip Sizer+β2Wr+ϵr#2

 where Per fi is each of our four global performance scores measured for trained model in setup i; α is an intercept; Mi are indicator variables for the type of model we estimate (i.e., maxprob, logite, HGBC);3 Ai are, similarly, indicator variables for the architecture used (i.e., bic, sic, mor);4 Chip Sizei captures the number of pixels the chips in the setup contain; Ws is another indicator variable that takes the value of one if the model includes the spatial lag of signature type probabilities and zero otherwise; and ϵi ∼ N (0, σ) is an i.i.d. error term.

 Second, for class-based scores, we fit:

-Per fr−s = α + ∑ δm Mr + ∑ γa Ar + β1Chip Sizer + β2Wr + β3 [%] Obsr−s + ∑ ζsSr−s + ϵr−s (3)

-m a s
+Perfr-s=α+mδmMr+aγaAr+β1Chip Sizer+β2Wr+β3%Obsr-s+sζsSr-s+ϵr-s#3

 where [%] Obs represents either the number of chips in signature s in setup i or as a proportion of the total; and Si−s an indicator variable for the signature type s;5 and the rest is as in Equation

 Importantly for both equations, δm/γa/β1/β2/β3/ζs, parameters to be estimated by the regression model, provide a direct and formal test to the key questions we set out to answer with our experiments.